DataDog/datadog-api-client-java/api_docs/v1/AwsLogsIntegrationApi.md

 Enable an AWS Logs integration

 Enable automatic log collection for a list of services.
-This should be run after running `CreateAWSLambdaARN` to save the config.
+This should be run after running `CreateAWSLambdaARN` to save the configuration.

 ### Example